 Bonus content: 3.5 other places you can see robots in Tokyo

 To see robots in Tokyo, you might not need to do anything more than step off the plane.
 Narita Airport (in Chiba, to be accurate) occasionally trots out robots to make the passenger experience smoother—and presumably to liven things up.
 In spring 2016, Asimo was a meet-and-greet feature, and in January 2017 Narita trialed Panasonic’s HOSPI robots to help bus tables.
-You can buy insurance or get information from a lady-like ‘bot called Kokoro in Terminal 1 till May 8.
+Last year, you could buy insurance or get information from a lady-like ‘bot called Kokoro in Terminal 1.
 Further robot assistants are expected to make an appearance in the run-up to the 2020 Tokyo Olympics.

 Similarly, you might be able to spot a ‘bot at Haneda Airport (in Tokyo proper).
 In a bid to combat labor shortages during the Olympics, Haneda is looking into the viability of robot assistants.
 They have a whole project going on in the form of Haneda Robotics Lab, and have already tested cleaning, porting and info-providing robots.
 Keep an eye on their Facebook page to see what’s currently roaming the terminals.

 You could always crash at a hotel staffed by robots.
 A branch of Nagasaki’s popular Henn-na Hotel (literally “strange hotel”) opened in Chiba in March 2017, and it offers quite the quirky (and quintessentially Japanese) experience.
 Hat-sporting dinosaur robots will check you in, and then your bags will be taken to your room by a porter robot.
 There are apparently 140 robots on the premises, with seven human staff on site to assist, should it be necessary.
 The hotel is just around the corner from Tokyo Disney Resort, and you can book a room for around US$100.